Read this page if you need help with writing your administrative assistant goals and executive assistant goals (and

 “Showing up” (i.e. simply attending a class) isn’t a well thought-out goal.
 However, there are worthy workplace goals related to the activity of “taking a class,” workshop, or whatever.

 But don’t just say or write, for example, “My goal this year is I’m going to take a class in PowerPoint software usage,” and call that your workplace goal for the year.
 That’s lame!
 Seriously!
 I mean I can say my goal this year is “I’m going to take a class in ‘learning to speak French'”; when I’m done I can frame my beautiful certificate of attendance–while not actually being able to apply any of the lessons (because I still can’t read or speak French without a translator despite that I showed up and attended the class).

 Good goal statements go deeper than things like “attend a class in xyz.”
 That’s not very meaningful by itself for a workplace goal for administrative and executive assistants.

 Let me help you define what really is a goal and help you think up and write your administrative assistant goals and executive assistant goals.

 I can make this process clearer and easier for you.

 I can even give you some examples or samples of goals for administrative assistants and executive assistants.

 I have been helping administrative assistants and executive assistants (and administrative professionals of all levels, titles, and years of service) write goals to submit at work to their managers and executives for more than ten years.
-I’ve had a lot of feedback in that time from administrative professionals that my ideas for workplace goal-setting have helped them do just that. –Click here to get the information I’ve put together to help administrative assistants and executive assistants set goals.
+I’ve had a lot of feedback in that time from administrative professionals that my ideas for workplace goal-setting have helped them do just that. –Click here to read more about the information I’ve put together to help administrative assistants and executive assistants set goals.